-Here you will use adaptive filtering to equalize or invert an unknown channel, with (1) the help of a training sequence and also (2) blindly, without training.
+Here you will use adaptive filtering to equalize or invert an unknown channel, with the help of a training sequence.

 Training Mode Equalization:

 Consider a source sending continuous-time pulses of amplitude A or -A to represent bits 1 and 0.
 The sequence of such pulses passing through a channel can undergo distortion causing them to spread out and overlap with each other, creating what is called inter-symbol interference or ISI.
 In addition, any front-end filtering at the receiver may cause further pulse spreading.